TOAST-DOCS/Compute-Instance/en/overview.md

 * Charging instances begin from the moment they are created.
 * Default instance disk is charged by the block storage charging criteria,
-* Closed instances are charged by default instance disk and block storage.
+* Stopped instances are charged by default instance disk and block storage.

 ## How to Access Instances